 Adjustments Between Departments - Budget adjustments transferring funds from one department to another must be agreeable to both departments.
-The County Manager is authorized to transfer budgeted amounts within and across Service Teams and departments.
+Deputy Finance Director then makes a recommendation on the source of financing and submits the request to the County Board for formal approval.